oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

-# Bank Transfers Graph Example with SQL/PGQ in 23c
+# Operational Property Graphs Example with SQL/PGQ in 23c

 ## Introduction

-In this lab you will query the newly create graph (that is, `bank_graph`) in PGQL paragraphs.
+In this lab you will query the newly create graph (that is, `bank_graph`) in SQL paragraphs.

-Estimated Time: 30 minutes.
+Estimated Time: 15 minutes.

 Watch the video below for a quick walk through of the lab.